Getting Started with Wi-SUN#

 Application Core provides a set of high-level helper APIs designed to ease the application development.

-Util Functions provides utility functions.
+Wi-SUN Util API provides utility functions.

 POSIX-compliant Socket provides a POSIX-compliant socket implementation on top of the stack socket API.